 What freelancers risk the most is not financial; it’s their mental wellbeing.
 Most freelancers are actually prone to a special class of psychological issues.

 Humans are a social animal and we have an inborn need to interact with other humans on regular basis.
-All of us need some kind of a social life and it’s actually harmful to us when we are deprived from social interaction.
+All of us need some kind of a social life and it’s actually harmful to us when we are derived from social interaction.
 While many freelancers love the idea of doing away with their daily commutes, not going to work can be psychologically detrimental.
 Most people view working in an office as a major annoyance, but it comes with a few benefits most of which unintentional.
-When one is forced to go to work on regular basis, they are also forced to engage with other human beings even if their interactions might be unpleasant, annoying or boring.
+When one is forced to go to work on a regular basis, they are also forced to engage with other human beings even if their interactions might be unpleasant, annoying or boring.
 Even when office life is at its worst and the two most common office activities are backstabbing and gossiping, it still satisfies our primal need for human interaction.

 When you become a freelancer, you are happy to get away from the typical work environment, but it often leads to psychological problems caused by insufficient human interaction.
 On top of this, freelancers are even more susceptible to psychological problems because they face more stress.
 The more obvious contributor to that would be the lack of financial and job security.
 In reality, that is an issue only in the beginning and dedicated freelancers soon find their niche and soon come to a point where finding work is not that big of an issue.
 What’s more stressful in the long run though, is the fact that you need to be your own boss and having flexible work hours.
 This sounds like freedom, but it actually means that you have more responsibility.
 If you don’t develop good mechanisms to separate your daily life from your work life, your stress levels are going to start climbing and you will soon be at least as stressed as you were in that cubicle.